Real Madrid vs Barcelona: Isco left out of squad for crunch Copa del Rey Clasico | Goal.com

 Despite his match-winning cameo during Madrid's last outing, Gareth Bale looks set to remain on the bench, with Vinicius Jr and Lucas Vazquez likely to play in a front three alongside Karim Benzema once again.

-Madrid will, however, still be without Marcos Llorente, who is still recovering from a groin injury.
+Madrid will, however, be without Marcos Llorente, who is still recovering from a groin injury.

-Solari's men will be hoping to advance through to the semi-finals at Barca's expense and increase their chances of silverware this term, despite a difficult campaign post-Cristiano Ronaldo.
+Solari's men will be hoping to advance through to the final at Barca's expense and increase their chances of silverware this term, despite a difficult campaign post-Cristiano Ronaldo.

 The Portuguese winger was sold to Juventus last summer and in his absence, Madrid have not carried the same attacking threat, but they are still in the hunt for a fourth consecutive Champions League crown.